maggi373/Thermos/README.md

-# Terralization patched version of Thermos
+# Thorfusion's patched version of Thermos
+Made for Terralization modpack

 ### Crashes?
 Some modpacks might require patched versions of certain mods to work with this version of thermos